klahrich/chiefhustler/content/posts/personality-of-success.md

 title: "Personality of Success"
 date: 2021-07-19T11:16:01-04:00
 draft: false
-category: [success]
+categories: [success]
 ---

-This is a summary of a truly [fantastic episode](https://www.youtube.com/watch?v=6wokvWHtz6w) of the "Grit Happens" podcast, featuring Glenn Stearns, founder and CEO of [Kind Lending](https://www.kindlending.com/).
+This is a summary of a truly fantastic episode of the "Grit Happens" podcast, featuring Glenn Stearns, founder and CEO of Kind Lending.

+{{<youtube 6wokvWHtz6w>}}

 This episode was shared to me by [Sean Iddings](https://www.thewoodshedd.com/) as it pertains to **$EXPI** and [SUCCESS Lending](https://www.globenewswire.com/news-release/2021/07/15/2263870/0/en/eXp-World-Holdings-and-Kind-Lending-Unite-to-Launch-SUCCESS-Lending-LLC-a-New-Residential-Lending-Platform.html), a joint venture between eXp World Holdings and Kind Lending.
 In other words, this is the baby of not one but two [intelligent fanatics](https://www.amazon.ca/Intelligent-Fanatics-Project-Sustainable-Businesses-ebook/dp/B01HLCUA7M).

-Below are my takeaways from that episode, as I find it easier to retain inforrmation when I read/write it than when I just hear it.
+Below are my takeaways from that episode, as I find it easier to retain inforrmation when I read/write it than when I hear it.
 Please note that most of it is just me paraphrasing what Glenn or Mindy said.

-### Key to success

-Play above your surroundings.
-Do better than what is expected.
-Do different from everyone else.

-### Resilience
+### Build Resilience

+If you're going to attempt to be succesful at anything, you need to have thick, thick skin.
+People will knock you down, there's gonna be issues left ad right and problems that you don't foresee.
+That's just the nature of the game.

+How do you get resilience?
+You earn it.
+You have to take some beatings.
+After a while, you build thicker skin.

 Focus on the sun beyond the clouds, even when you can't find happyness anywhere.